Advanced Eco Certification

 Australian Sealions are an endangered species and sadly, their numbers are decreasing.
 In a sustained effort to help the plight of the species, Marine Mammal permits restrict operators to the number of visits to each site each week and day as well as the duration of the visit and swimming activities to ensure disturbance is minimised.
 Restrictions are also in place regarding approach distances, anchoring locations, unnecessary noise and swimming areas.

-- Currently there is no visitor use fee charged by DEWNR for Swimming with Sealions but we remain committed to the protection of the species and continue to operator our tours with strict adherence to regulations.
+- Currently there is no visitor use fee charged by DEW for Swimming with Sealions but we remain committed to the protection of the species and continue to operator our tours with strict adherence to regulations.

-- Compliance, as with shark cage diving, DEWNR utilise covert observers on tours to ensure compliance as well as monitoring social media and prompt actioning of complaints and information received from the general public.
+- Compliance, as with shark cage diving, DEW utilise covert observers on tours to ensure compliance as well as monitoring social media and prompt actioning of complaints and information received from the general public.
 Breaches of regulations can result in formal warnings, expiation or suspension or termination of license depending on the severity of the breech.